levibostian/AndroidBlanky/README.md

 - Unit, integration, and UI testing.
 I love a good test suite!
 - Leverage a CI server to run tests, build the app, and deploy it.

+This project attempts to be as small as possible to help you get up and running, fast.
+To stay small, here are the specific tasks that the project attempts to complete.
+Try to be no more, no less.

+- Dependency injection setup.
+- JVM testing.
+Locally and on CI server.
+- Android instrumentation tests.
+Locally and on CI server.
+(Requires setup on CI server)
+- JUnit test reporting when running tests so CI server can parse the results.
+- Linting of Android and Kotlin.
+- Deployment to Google Play Store via CI server.
+(Requires setup)
+- Git hooks to perform certain tasks for you such as linting.
+- Code coverage generating if you choose to use that in some way.
+- Automated semantic versioning and git tag deployments via various CI server tools.
+- Various testing utilities:
+  - Disable animations for Espresso testing.
+  - Setup mock web server to allow tests to ping a mock web server.

+Decisions made for this project
+- Installed OkHttp to perform networking.
+Because Coil is installed, OkHttp is used for performing HTTP requests for this app.
+I want to challenge myself to have as little dependencies as possible in my apps for build size and maintenance.
+Not using a HTTP request library would be a nice challenge.
+However, the dependency Coil uses OkHttp in it so until I can find a good image loading library with zero HTTP request libraries in it, I'll use OkHttp.
+- Hilt is installed for dependency injection.
+I have considered doing dependency injection manually as my DI setup in my apps is simple: 1 graph with some dependencies singleton, most not singletons.
+I do not use scopes at this time for simplicity reasons.
+Hilt is handy because it generates my graph for me and I don't need to run tests against the graph.
+If my app compiles, I can feel confident that my graph will work at runtime.
+There are other DI tools out there but Hilt has great support and simply requires adding `@Inject` to classes.
+I like to avoid dependencies that deeply embed in a project and are difficult to replace at a later time if chosen.
+- Firebase Test Lab runs instrumentation tests.
+You can use other services to run tests against a device.

 ### Services

 When I build apps, I like to use some external development services/tools to improve my developer experience and user experience.
 Here is a list of these services: